What is the Student Support Team (SST)?

 The Student Support Team (SST) is a small group of Southern Connecticut State University administrators, faculty, and staff who meet weekly during the academic year to discuss individual students who are struggling or having a difficult time and develop individualized plans to support those students.
 The information shared in this group is confidential and is used for the purpose of determining the best approach to reach out to the student in distress.
 SST referral information is shared in this meeting along with selected information available from the team members’ respective offices.
 The SST Chair convenes the meetings and, when necessary, assigns an individual case worker to work with the student and follow up.

 Currently this group is comprised of representatives from Residence Life, the Office of Student Conduct, the Counseling Center, Student Health Services, the Student Success Center, the Office of Student Involvement, and the Office of Student Affairs.
-When necessary, additional representatives from the Disability Resource Center, the Academic Success Center, Academic Advising, Athletics, Access Programs, the Multicultural Center, the SAGE Center, First Year Experience Programs, and the Violence Prevention, Victim Advocacy & Support Center may be called to serve on the SST.
+When necessary, additional representatives from the Center for Academic Success and Accessibility Services, Academic Advising, Athletics, Access Programs, the Multicultural Center, the SAGE Center, First Year Experience Programs, and the Violence Prevention, Victim Advocacy & Support Center may be called to serve on the SST.

 Confidential Counseling Center information is NOT shared in SST meetings unless a release has been signed.